-Senior study investigator Fanxin Long, Ph.D. — who works in the Washington University School of Medicine in St. Louis, MO — and colleagues say that their findings could bring us closer to a new treatment strategy for obesity, which is, at present, thought to affect more than a third of adults in the United States.
+Senior study investigator Fanxin Long, Ph.D. — who works in the Washington University School of Medicine in St. Louis, MO — and colleagues say that their findings could bring us closer to a new treatment strategy for obesity, which is, at present, thought to affect

 The researchers recently reported their results in the journal eLife.

 Foods high in fat, particularly saturated fats, are thought to be a main driver of obesity, especially when consumed in large amounts.
 But Long and colleagues suggest that there could be a way to prevent weight gain induced by a high-fat diet.

 For their study, the team focused on the

 Previous research in mouse models has shown that the Hedgehog signaling pathway can also inhibit adipogenesis, or the formation of fat cells.

 According to Long and his team, the majority of studies have looked at the effects of Hedgehog signaling on adipogenesis during embryonic development, so it has been unclear as to whether activating this pathway in adulthood influences fat cell formation.

 To find out, the researchers engineered adult mice to possess genes that activated the Hedgehog signaling in response to a high-fat diet.
 These rodents were fed a high-fat diet for a total of 8 weeks.

 While a control group of mice — whose Hedgehog signaling pathways were not activated when they ate fatty foods — became obese after 8 weeks of a high-fat diet, the genetically engineered mice gained no more weight than control mice that consumed standard chow.